COVID-19 isolation, quarantine or lockdown: what they mean for your family

 - Try to get children involved in calmly reflecting on the disagreement, sorting out what should happen next, and discussing how they might be able to avoid a similar conflict in future.

-You might find that there’s more conflict between you and your older child than before lockdown.
+You might find that there’s more conflict between you and your older child than before isolation, quarantine or lockdown.
 In this situation, it can help to pick your battles.
 So even if you’d prefer for your child to make their bed, think about whether it’s really worth arguing about.
 You might want to save your energy for important things like making sure your child is getting enough healthy food, sleep and exercise.

 If there are problems in your relationship, including family violence, you can get support by calling the National Sexual Assault, Domestic Family Violence Counselling Service on 1800RESPECT (1800 737 732).
 If you or your children are in immediate danger, call the police on 000.
-It’s also OK to leave the house during lockdown if you fear for your safety.
+It’s also OK to leave the house during lockdown or isolation if you fear for your safety.